parse-community/docs/_includes/parse-server/database.md

 When using MongoDB with your Parse app, you need to manage your indexes yourself.
 You will also need to size up your database as your data grows.

-If you are planning to run MongoDB on your own infrastructure, we highly recommend using the [RocksDB Storage Engine](#using-mongodb--rocksdb).

 In order to allow for better scaling of your data layer, it is possible to direct queries to a mongodb secondary for read operations.
 See: [Mongo Read Preference](#using-mongodb-read-preference).

 ## Postgres